pellepelster/solidblocks/doc/content/development/_index.md

 ## Conventions

-The follwing environment variables can be used to influence the build if supported by the component.
+The following environment variables can be used to influence the build if supported by the component.

 `BUILD_FAST` If set to `true` build are shortened, e.g. by leaving out variants or skipping optimizations.
 Release build should never uses this.